stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="account-store-mappings"></a>
 ## Account Store Mappings

 _Account Store_ is a generic term for either a [Directory](#directories) or a [Group](#groups).
 Directories and Groups are both are considered "account stores" because they both contain, or 'store', Accounts.
-An _Account Store Mapping_, then, is a relationship between an Account Store and an Application.
+An _Account Store Mapping_, then, represents an Account Store mapped (assigned) to an Application.

 In Stormpath, you control who may login to an application by associating (or 'mapping') one or more account stores to an application.
-All of the accounts in the application's assigned account stores form the application's effective _user base_; those accounts may login to the application.
+All of the accounts across all of an application's assigned account stores form the application's effective _user base_; those accounts may login to the application.
 If no account stores are assigned to an application, no accounts will be able to login to the application.

 You control which account stores are assigned (mapped) to an application, and the order in which they are consulted during a login attempt, by manipulating an application's `AccountStoreMapping` resources.